RaZakeeM/Senior_Thesis_PSSK_Documents/README.md

 # Senior_Thesis_Documents
-This repositiory contains the final presentation and paper from my year long research at Pomona college under Gabriel Chandler.
+This repositiory contains the final presentation and paper from my year long research at Pomona college under Dr. Gabriel Chandler.